hanruihua/ir-sim/README_dev.md

 - [ ] render model using matplotlib animation
 - [ ] Support the feature of adding or eliminating obstacles by functions
 - [ ] Add functions to access obstacles with different types
-- [ ] code annotation for main class
+- [ ] code annotation for main class, using chat gpt
 - [ ] Add more key functions for keyboard control
 - [ ] Add draw points
 - [ ] private and public methods and parameters in class
 - [ ] Add regular event for other obstacles or robots
 - [ ] Rearrange the framework of obstacles
+- [ ] Using decorator to update
+- [ ] Add function to construct obstacle and robot
+- [ ] Attribute of the obstacles and robots
+- [ ] Tools of tackle Data